***(THIS POST HAS BEEN UPDATED IN THE LIGHT OF THE 2016 ELECTION OF PRESIDENT DONALD TRUMP)***

-In a year that marks the 52nd anniversary of the 21st February 1965 assassination of Malcolm X, a crime that parallels the slaying of Gaius Julius Caesar at the hands of his one-time friend Marcus Junius Brutus, we believe that a number of recent developments relating to this atrocity require the US Department of Justice to take a second look at what remains, to this very day, an unsolved crime.
+In a year that marks the 52nd anniversary of the 21st February 1965 assassination of Malcolm X, we believe that a number of recent developments relating to this atrocity require the US Department of Justice to take a second look at what remains, to this very day, an unsolved crime.

 William X Bradley (aka Al-Mustafa Shabazz)